mdn/content/files/en-us/web/javascript/guide/introduction/index.md

 ### Multi-line input in the console

-By default, if you press <kbd>Return</kbd> after entering a line of code, then the string you typed is executed.
+By default, if you press <kbd>Return or Enter</kbd> after entering a line of code, then the string you typed is executed.
 To enter multi-line input:

-- If the string you typed was incomplete (for example, you typed `function foo() {`) then the console will treat <kbd>Return</kbd> as a line break, and let you type another line.
+- If the string you typed was incomplete (for example, you typed `function foo() {`) then the console will treat <kbd>Return or Enter</kbd> as a line break, and let you type another line.
-- If you hold down <kbd>Shift</kbd> while pressing <kbd>Return</kbd>, then the console will treat this as a line break, and let you type another line.
+- If you hold down <kbd>Shift</kbd> while pressing <kbd>Return or Enter</kbd>, then the console will treat this as a line break, and let you type another line.
 - In Firefox only, you can activate [multi-line input mode](https://firefox-source-docs.mozilla.org/devtools-user/web_console/the_command_line_interpreter/index.html#multi-line-mode), in which you can enter multiple lines in a mini-editor, then run the whole thing when you are ready.

 To get started with writing JavaScript, open the console, copy the following code, and paste it in at the prompt: